nylira/vue-button/README.md

     value=""
     // The label of the button
-    // Options: Any valid string"
+    // Options: Any valid string

     icon=""
     // If you're using FontAwesome, places an icon to the left of the label